How To Make A Sugar Cube Igloo

 Craft A Uniquely Canadian Igloo Decoration From Sugar Cubes, Glue And Styrofoam Balls

-The igloo, or snow house, is a widely recognized Canadian icon, and aside from the good humored jokes about Canadians living in igloos, they have an integral role in Canadian history.
+The igloo or snow house, is a widely recognized Canadian icon.
+Aside from the good humored jokes about Canadians living in igloos, they play an integral role in Canadian history.
 The Inuit people invented the igloo hundreds of years ago to provide temporary shelter from the cold climate and winter tundra of the Arctic while on fishing and hunting expeditions.

 Lets Get Crafting, Eh!

 Sugar Cube Igloo Instructions

 - Cut the styrofoam ball in half using a sharp knife.
 A dull knife may cause the ball to crumble or leave uneven edges.
 Each ball makes two igloos.